DYLAN HAMME, VIOLIN

 Dylan has won first prize at many competitions including Adelphi Orchestra’s Young Artist Competition (Senior Division), the Grace Gimbel Young Artist Competition (Suburban Music Study Club); New Jersey Intergenerational Orchestra’s Concerto Competition, with whom he performed Ravel’s Tzigane as featured soloist; and has received top violin prizes from the Caprio Young Artist Competition (The Riverside Symphonia); TCO Concerto Competition (The Chappaqua Orchestra), and New York Chamber Players Orchestra Concerto Competition.
 Other competition honors include International Virtuoso Competition (IVC), and Lincoln Center’s Chamber Music Society Annual Young Artists Competition, which presented his trio in its Annual Young Musicians Regional Concert at Mason Gross School of the Arts.

 Dylan has been a featured artist on many recital series such as the IVC Gold Winners’ Concert in NYC, Young Artists Concert Series at First Presbyterian Church (Verona, NJ); Music on a Sunday Afternoon Young Artist Series (Teaneck Library, NJ), Montclair Music Club’s Annual Young Artist Concert (NJ), and was presented on a Music for the Soul livestream concert series honoring NYC’s Healthcare heroes and Women’s History Month.
 A passionate chamber music performer, Dylan is committed to bringing classical music to a wider audience.
 At Juilliard Pre-college, Dylan appeared with colleagues in the Back to Bach Project’s educational concerts for young audiences.
-During the pandemic, he has performed for senior citizens and ICU patients with the Concerts in Motion’s Virtual Visiting concerts series.
+During the pandemic, he performed for senior citizens and ICU patients with the Concerts in Motion’s Virtual Visiting concerts series.
 Dylan is thrilled to have been selected for a Gluck Community Engagement Fellowship where he will lead an ensemble in interactive performances beginning next fall.

 Also an accomplished singer, Dylan debuted with The New York Philharmonic at age eight in their acclaimed production of Janácek’s The Cunning Little Vixen.
 A former member of the Metropolitan Opera’s Children’s Chorus, Dylan was one of three solo boys (spirit guides) in their 2016 production of The Magic Flute.